 (C) Native language teachers receiving certification by means of Chapter 115 Part II Section 1.17; and

-(5) Satisfactorily complete a state and national Criminal History Records Check based on fingerprints in accordance with Section 5.2 of this rule.
+(5) Satisfactorily complete a state and national CHRC based on fingerprints in accordance with Section 5.2 of this rule.

-B. Issuance of any professional teacher or educational specialist certificate requires compliance with Me.
-Dept. of Ed.
-Reg.
-13, except as otherwise indicated.
+B. Issuance of any professional teacher or educational specialist certificate requires compliance with Maine Department of Education Regulation 13, except as otherwise indicated.

-C. Any bachelor’s degree, graduate degree, or required semester hours of academic study shall have been earned at an accredited four-year institution.
+C. Any bachelor’s degree, graduate degree, or required semester hours of academic study shall have been earned at an accredited institution.
 For purposes of this rule, an accredited institution is a college, university, or other post-secondary institution accredited by any national institutional accrediting agency recognized by the U.S. Secretary of Education as an accrediting authority.

-D. Out of Country Licensure (for Individuals Residing in the United States Educated Outside the US).
+D. Out of Country Licensure (for Individuals Residing in the United States Educated Outside the US and where documentation is available).

 (1) The following documents shall be completed during the online application process:

-(A) Verification of completed out of state licensure exams;
+(A) Verification of completed out of state licensure exams, if applicable and available;

-(B) Verification of experience;
+(B) Verification of experience; and

-(C) Official transcripts scanning official transcript in PDF format only, which includes confer date of degree, all pages of the transcript, and the Registrar’s signature
+(C) Official transcripts in PDF format only, which includes confer date of degree, all pages of the transcript, and the Registrar’s signature.

 (2) College coursework completed outside the United States requires a course by course analysis from an approved international credential evaluation service.

+E. Out of State Licensure

+Individuals holding a full certificate as an administrator, a teacher, or a specialist issued by another state, the District of Columbia, a United States territory or other country deemed comparable by the Department may qualify for a professional certificate in the State of Maine.

+A CHRC, as described in Section 5, is required.

+Renewal of these certificates will require:

+Any renewal requirements for the Maine-issued certificate as defined in Part II of this rule; and

+For teachers and education specialist certificates, completion of an approved course for teaching students with exceptionalities in the regular classroom; or

+For administrator certificates, completion of an approved course for federal and Maine civil rights law and education laws, and an approved course for special education law.

 2. Professional Teacher Certificate